 The options are continually advancing but it may include consolidating and moving the clinical didactic sessions online at the earliest to allow for later entry into the clinical environment; by creating and using available virtual cases; and modifying the academic calendar to exchange later experiences (eg, their scholarly work) and defer the clinical rotations; and involve students in the telehealth environment.
 In addition, the psychological fear due to COVID-19 can be reduced, for example, seminars on COVID-19 could be included in the distance learning experience to facilitate open discussion and address anxiety among faculty and students.
 Since many dental institutions are operating differently due to the current pandemic, this could be an useful opportunity for the management to invest in online training for lecturers, so that they could create online modules for their courses in the future.
-In the summary of the courses in the future.
+In the second modules and the second modules are the future of the second modules for their courses in the future.